 Best of Rome City Pass

-- Free skip-the-line ticket at the most popular attractions in Rome such as Colosseum, Roman Forum, Palatine Hill, Vatican Museums & Sistine Chapel.
+- Free skip-the-line tickets at the most popular attractions in Rome such as Colosseum, Roman Forum, Palatine Hill, Vatican Museums & Sistine Chapel.

 - Skip-the-line entry to St. Peter’s Basilica with a Free audio guide.